 Coming from a background where my grandma passed away as a Christian, all six of my uncles died as Christians, my mom converted to Islam before her passing, I have a deeply personal connection to these issues.
 I remember asking my grandma once, “Why do you worship Jesus?”
 She told me that she once had the same question growing up and the priest told her “Jesus is God”.
 That’s all there is to it.
-You cannot ask questions like that.”
-After that, she never questioned it again.
+You cannot ask questions like that again” and she never did.

-However, throughout my life, I never saw her attend church, but if you asked her what religion she followed, she would have said Catholic.
-The internet did not exist at the time, so they never had the means to explore how or why Jesus was worshipped, and I didn’t have the knowledge then to explain it either.
+However, throughout my life, I never saw her praying once or attend church, but if you asked her what religion she followed, she would have said Catholic.
+The internet did not exist at the time, books on Islam were very limited especially in small towns in France, so they never had the means to explore how or why Jesus was worshipped, and is it true that Jesus is God?
+And I didn’t have the knowledge then to explain it either.

 Jesus himself seemed troubled when someone called him “good” (let alone “God”), as described in Luke 18:18-20: “Why do you call me good?
 No one is good except God alone.”
 Moreover, we know that Jesus worshipped God, as seen in Luke 22:41: “He withdrew about a stone’s throw beyond them, knelt down, and prayed.”
 Given this, one might ask: who made the decision to elevate Jesus to divine status, and why was it falsely asserted that people should worship him?
 After all, Jesus himself (peace be upon him) never instructed anyone to worship him.
 He consistently emphasized humility, love, and devotion to God, not to himself.